vishaalgaddipati/DevJournal/README.md

 - Refactored JS code and added unit tests
 - Worked on meeting notes, ADRs, and PR reviews
 - Worked on brainstorming via Miro: user stories, feature list, and inspirations

+Here is the link to the locally forked repo: https://github.com/vishaalgaddipati/cse110-sp24-group5